Corona Virus has changed the world around us fundamentally.

 1: The starting point is always an understanding of the market and your products in terms of net margin and overhead absorption.
 Does each make money or are some vanity projects?
 Are you selling to suit your agents’ or reps’ commission rather than the company’s interest?
 Are you focusing on the right products?
 How do you see your product profile over the short, medium and longer terms?
 Is your new product development programme adding too much complexity and cost?

 Always work backwards from the market, and to do that you need to understand it.

 A simple exercise: set your alarm to ring every fifteen minutes for a week and simply note down what you are doing.
-At the end of the week carefully categorise those activities into value added and non- value added.
+At the end of the week carefully categorise those activities into value-added and non- value-added.
 The results will frighten you.
 All those meetings you attend probably represent less than 20% of the best use of your time.
-All the phone calls you immediately respond to may be pleasantly distracting but again are mostly poor value.
+All the phone calls you immediately respond to may be pleasantly distracting but again are mostly of poor value.
 Likewise, with emails, reports etc. Waste is everywhere and is costly, not least in taking up management resource.

 By getting the organisation to understand added value, which incidentally is not straightforward as perceptions change as you go along, you will rapidly improve.
 The Japanese techniques around Gemba Kaizen can be very useful here.

 3: Think Zero Base: Organisations tend to grow inefficiently in good times as priorities are focused on getting product out of the door.
 These mountains of often little changes slip through as canny managers use the opportunity to build their own empires or simply make life more comfortable.
 Departments expand, procedures explode and complexity flourishes.
 Costs creep up and efficacy slips.